hikoworks/hikolang/README.md

 Directory structure within a repository is free-form; the compilation order is determined after scanning the prologue of each module (a file).

+## Compile-time allocations survive into runtime.
+Since a lot of code will be executed at compile-time it is likely that a lot of allocations will be executed.
+Especially since `int` type contains two `long` values for the range which may allocate.
+And all `int` literals are a `string`.

+So allocations during compilation must survive into the executable.

+ * Surviving allocation are compressed in a read-write `.alloc` section
+ * A automatic generated/manual `__pointer_discovery__()` method is used to
+   find all the pointers in the program.
+ * If an object has encoded/tagged pointers you can add a `__pointer_relocate()` method.
+ * In case the read-write .section is relocated:
+    - The linker will rewrite the pointers, and
+    - `__pointer_relocate__()` will be called.
+ * The read-write `.alloc` section is part of the normal allocation, allowing deallocation and reusing.

 ## Elaboration Phase
 Certain languages have a separate elaboration phase during compilation.